Comment by throwaway37821

 It's also worth noting that it's significantly easier to find the mistakes someone has made that could lead to their identity if you already know their identity.

-DabbyDabberson a day ago
+DabbyDabberson 10 months ago

 Its important to realize that TOR is primarily funded and controlled by the US Navy.
 The US benefits from the TOR being private.